liuy0421/Sgootr/README.md

+# [5/10/23] Important Note: this repository is deprecated - please see the official repository for [Sgootr](https://github.com/algo-cancer/Sgootr).

 This is the repository for `Sgootr`, a tool that jointly infers a tumor lineage tree and selects lineage-informative features using single-cell methylation sequencing data.

 ![Schema Figure for Sgootr](/assets/sysarch.png)